revuniversal/ng2-structured-seed/README.md

 # ng2-structured-seed

+Angular2 seed with the following prioritized goals:

+- file names should describe purpose and type
-Angular2 seed with a directory and file structure designed to be discoverable if not always composable.
+- directory structure should be discoverable
+- directory structure should be composable

-Directory Structure:
+#### Directory structure:

     + app
       + root